Adarack/Audiobook_Processing_Scripts/README.md

+What I wanted was to standardize my entire library using a single MP4 as the audio file format.
+I also wanted the directory naming and structure to be exactly the same for all books with accurate metadata.
+So I created a workflow that works for me.
+I start by manually finding and downloading the books I want, then the sort script copies them into folders to be processed as needed:

+Ebooks go to the Calibre import directory
+Single M4B files go to the import directory for beets Multi-M4B and all other audio files go to auto-m4b to be converted into a single M4B Auto-m4b output goes to the beets import directory Beets gets everything named using the standard method I want to use Audiobooks to ABS does the final touches and moves everything into Audiobookshelf

 # Audiobook Processing Scripts

 Automated audiobook processing pipeline for Unraid systems, integrating qBittorrent, Beets with Audible plugin, autom4b, and AudioBookshelf (ABS).